Picorims/wav2bar/README.md

 - Open the repository folder in a prompt and run `npm start`.

 ## Compiling
 Compilation is done through electron-forge v6's `make` command.
 No matter the platform, you can compile by running `npm run make` which is an alias to electron-forge make.
 It will automatically package the app before, but you can also do it using `npm run package`.
-More info at https://www.electronforge.io/.
+More info at https://www.electronforge.io/ and https://www.electronforge.io/configuration.

 Compilation settings are detailed in package.JSON at the "config" node.
 You can add additional configurations to export in other formats, but you need to have access to the targetted platform/OS and install required dependencies.
 The list of available makers is available at https://www.electronforge.io/config/makers.